Domain and Range

 Domain: -8 \leq x \leq 5

-Range: -7.7 \leq y \leq 11.2
+Range: -13.7 \leq y \leq 15.1

 Notice that we can read the domain from the endpoints, but the minimum and maximum values of y could appear anywhere in between the endpoints.

 In some sports, when a ball hits the boundary line of the court it is considered ‘in’ (eg, soccer) in other sports it is considered ‘out’ (eg basketball).
-In math we use solid lines to show boundaries that are ‘in’ and we use dotted lines to show boundaries that are ‘out’.
-(Example here).
-Similarly with endpoints, we use solid points to show endpoints that are ‘in’ and empty points to show endpoints that are ‘out.’
-The symbols we use to differentiate between inclusion and exclusion are: \leq (to include the boundary/endpoint); or < (to exclude the boundary/endpoint).
+In math we use solid lines to show boundaries that are ‘in’, and we use the symbol \le.
+We use dotted lines to show boundaries that are ‘out’ along with the symbol <.

 Practice writing the domain and range